lfdajr/voya/README.md

 ```

-Once the controller is done, a view with the same name (method.vm) is searched in the /templates dir.
+Once the controller is done, you can redirect the flow to the next view.
 Whatever you put in the request gets to the view (templates).
-Voya uses Apache Velocity as the template engine for the view.
+Voya uses Apache Velocity as the template engine.
 So, in method.vm you'll have:

 ```
 <html>